BananeRapeuse/gamessada-phone/README.md

 # Build

-The game dosn't need build, if you want to fork the game to modify it, you **must** upload it on your website or github pages
+The game dosn't need build, if you want to fork the game to modify it, you **must** upload the code on your personal website or github pages

 # Multiplayer